 The school day starts at 8:45am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:40am.

-Pupils will have a morning break between 10:30am and 11:15am, which will last until no longer than 15 minutes, and a lunch break between 11:30am and 1:30pm which will last no longer than 45 minutes.
+Pupils will have a morning break, which will last until no longer than 15 minutes, and a lunch break, which will last no longer than 45 minutes.